kadetat/sphinx-template/source/outline/index.rst

 * ORM in Django (Use source [#f5])

+    * ORM is a Object Relational Mapper
     * Allows queries on databases without raw SQL
+    * Include and talk about cool figure in source 2 explaining ORM
+    * Speeds up web application development
     * Include an example from source 5 (Show code snippets)

 * Out of the box web security features (Use source [#f3])